thiagobien/ACL/workshop/04_Building_Environment_zero/1_Gathering_Facts/dynatrace_api_token.md

 * Read configuration
 * Write configuration

+To generate a token in your Dynatrace tenant, go to Settings -> Integration -> Dynatrace API.

-More information on how to generate a token, you can find in the  [Dynatrace documentation](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/basics/dynatrace-api-authentication/#generate-a-token).
+More information on how to generate a token, can be found in the  [Dynatrace documentation](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/basics/dynatrace-api-authentication/#generate-a-token).

 ---